I seek to create bold and beautiful art that transforms spaces into places where inspiration and imagination thrive.

-I’ve always had a passion for art.
-My artistic passion began as a child in the playful world of cartoons, especially Bill Watterson’s “Calvin & Hobbes”, where I am still fascinated by the way so few lines can communicate so much.
-As a young adult my visual curiosity lead me to Canada’s own “Group of 7”.
+I’ve always had a passion for fine artwork.
+My artistic passion began as a child in the playful world of cartoons, especially Bill Watterson’s “Calvin & Hobbes”, where I was fascinated by how so few lines could communicate so much.
+While tree planting in northern Ontario I discovered Canada’s own “Group of 7”.
 I have been particularly inspired by Lawren Harris, Franklin Carmichael, and Tom Thomson.
-Their ability to distill a composition to it’s emotional and spiritual essence amazes me.
-As an adult I am enamoured by the wonder of abstract art.
-The work of Keith Wood, Barnet Newman, Mark Rothko, & Franz Kline have been particularly instructive to my practice.
+Their ability to distill a composition to its emotional and spiritual essence amazes me.
+As an adult, I became enamoured with the wonder of abstract art.
+The work of Keith Wood, Barnet Newman, Mark Rothko, & Franz Kline has been particularly instructive to my work.
 Abstract art is able to convey much by saying nothing in particular.
-It is able to share the essence of an idea on a visceral level, enabling viewers to experience multiple states of understanding.
+I see it as visual poetry.
+It is able to share the essence of an idea on a visceral level while being generous and hospitable to various interpretations.